 It’s worth mentioning that salvia also affects the user’s heart rate.
 It can both increase the heart rate as well as decrease it.
 Body temperature may also decrease when using salvia.

 Anyone using salvia is in danger and should seek assistance right away.
-Zinnia Healing is there to support and provide tools for recovery.
+Zinnia Health is there to support and provide tools for recovery.

 Why Salvia is Dangerous?

 Salvia can produce pronounced effects due to salvinorin A. It has been observed by researchers to bond to nerve cell proteins.
 In some cases, the individual can lose control of their motor functions when they use salvia.